On December 17, 2018 Governor Murphy signed in to law P.L. 2018, CHAPTER 155, 2018 Assembly, No. 2182.

 If you have not completed an approved registered apprentice ship program but are currently eligible or will be eligible in the next 12 months you need to act as soon as possible!
 Waiting too long may place you in a procrastinators worst nightmare.

-Leaving this to the last minute will be a large mistake.
+Leaving this to the last minute will be a mistake.
 We all have a lot going on and everyone knows two years will have passed very quickly.
 It is important to remember that the electrical licensing exam is a hard test.
 9-1/2 hours the first time you take it.
-If you do fail, each time you must wait 6-months prior to retesting.
+If you do fail, you must wait 6-months prior to retesting.
 That alone could cause run out the grace period and trigger the mandatory 5-Year requirements of a 4-year apprenticeship program and one year journeyman. as well as the require registration to the NJBOEE.
 Waiting could be your biggest mistake ever.

 What does New Jersey Education and Seminars (NJES) offer?